muhammadali1995/ARROW-angular/README.md

+## Welcome

+This a test project done using:
+Angular
+Angular Material
+Chart.js

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.